ahmadalwareh/Python_Interview_Questions/questions/General/README.md

 1. **Data model**: In functional programming, data is treated as immutable and functions are used to transform data.
 In object-oriented programming, data is encapsulated in objects and accessed through methods.

-2. **State**: In functional programming, state is typically avoided or minimized, and functions are designed to be pure and side-effect free.
-In object-oriented programming, objects have internal state that can be modified through methods.
+2. **State**: In functional programming, the state is typically avoided or minimized, and functions are designed to be pure and side-effect-free.
+In object-oriented programming, objects have an internal state that can be modified through methods.

 3. **Inheritance**: In object-oriented programming, inheritance is used to create a hierarchy of classes and reuse code between classes.
 In functional programming, inheritance is not typically used, and functions are composed and combined to create new functionality.

-4. **Polymorphism**: In object-oriented programming, polymorphism allows a method or function to behave differently depending on the type of the arguments passed to it.
+4. **Polymorphism**: In object-oriented programming, polymorphism allows a method or function to behave differently depending on the type of arguments passed to it.
 In functional programming, polymorphism is typically achieved through function overloading or currying.

 5. **Concurrency**: In functional programming, concurrency is typically easier to achieve because functions are pure and do not depend on state.
-In object-oriented programming, concurrency can be more challenging because objects have internal state that can be modified concurrently.
+In object-oriented programming, concurrency can be more challenging because objects have an internal state that can be modified concurrently.

 ## 44- What does the `PYTHONOPTIMIZE` flag do?